Kids Can Grow

 - how to build and plant a 3′ x 5′ raised bed garden at home, with materials, seedlings, and amended topsoil supplied by us.

-Kids Can Grow has been inspiring young gardeners for over 19 years!
+Kids Can Grow has been inspiring young gardeners for 20 years!
 UMaine Extension educators and Master Gardener Volunteers have been teaching children how to grow fresh produce and flowers in our York County demonstration gardens since 1999.

 All produce grown in our Kids Can Grow demonstration gardens is donated to the Maine Harvest for Hunger project.
 Children learn responsibility, for they have ownership of their home garden and the produce it creates.
 Through the monthly sessions, children learn how to seed, thin, transplant, fertilize, weed, water, and harvest their own gardens.

 Kids also create garden crafts such as terracotta garden stones imprinted with plants, stones, etc., earth buddies (see photo, right), or “websites” (spider houses to attract beneficial insects).
 Nutrition education is an important part of Kid’s Can Grow.
 Children learn about nutrition and food safety in our program.
 They create “harvest pizzas” using produce from their own home gardens.
 Kids Can Grow is also a specialty 4-H Club.
 Each Kids Can Grow participant is enrolled as a 4-H member so they can display their garden produce, posters or journals about what they have learned, their garden craft items, and/or samples of preserved foods such as tomato sauce at the Acton Fair, our county agricultural fair, held in August.